About SOCWA

 Employment Opportunities

-NOW HIRING: Maintenance Operator — click HERE for full job description.
-Download the fillable application here.
-Please complete application and email along with your current resume to cfarris@socrra.org
+Click here for full job description.
+Please download the application and email the complete application and current resume to afarris@socrra.org

 SOCWA FOIA Policy